etnt/rebar3_lux/README.md

 ## Requirements

-- [Lux](https://github.com/hawk/lux) must be installed and available in PATH
+- [Lux](https://github.com/hawk/lux) will be installed as a dependency.
-- Compiled beam files in `ebin/` directory (handled automatically)

 ## Development Status

 This plugin is currently in development.
-The core functionality works, but plugin loading has some known issues.
-For reliable lux test execution, consider using the post-hooks approach in your main project's rebar.config instead.

 ## License